-How reading, memory and visualization techniques can help deal with Dyslexia
+How speed reading, memory & visualization techniques can help deal with Dyslexia

 “I don’t ‘suffer’ from dyslexia, I live with it and work with it.
 I suffer from the ignorance of people who think they know what I can and cannot do.”
 Erica Cook

 Briefly – Dyslexia, the most common learning disability, is more common than you can imagine.
 Statistics claims that it affects about 20% of the U.S. population.
 A dyslexic’s brain deciphers symbols with difficulty, therefore, more efforts are required to make up meaningful words from sounds.

 A localized weakness – As stated by Dyslexia Center of UTAH, dyslexia is not “an overall defect in language, but a localized weakness.”
 The person simply has troubles with breaking down words into sounds and putting sounds together to make words.